 CEDE: to surrender, to yield

-A journalist asked me where the name CEDE came from, the name I chose for my clothing design and creative advising company that I launched this summer.
+A journalist asked me where the name CEDE came from, the name I chose for my clothing design and creative advising company that I launched in 2018.
 The easiest answer is that it’s a mashup of my name and initials (Elizabeth de Cleyre).
 But there’s another, more expanded answer that I thought I’d share here.

 According to the dictionary, the verb “cede” means to “give up (power of territory).”
 The root of it is the Latin cedere, which means “to yield.”